-• The range of resuspension factors is from 2 E-8 to 4 E-2 m-1.
+- The range of resuspension factors is from 2 E-8 to 4 E-2 m-1.
 The lower end represents low air flow conditions, with no mechanical stress.
-The upper end of the range represents vigorous work activities such as vigorous sweeping.

-• NRC recommends using a value of 5 E-5 m-1 reported by the International Atomic Energy Agency (NRC 1998).
+The upper end of the range represents vigorous work activities such as vigorous sweeping. - 1 E-6 m-1 is the most frequently suggested resuspension factor and appears to represent an average of the experimental data.
+This value is suggested as a default based on the fact that surfaces are assumed to be cleaned of easily removable contamination prior to license termination. - NRC recommends using a value of 5 E-5 m-1 reported by the International Atomic Energy Agency (NRC 1998).